Lumarstar/AISG_Foundations_In_AI/Introduction to Python/numpy.md

 ```

 There are still a few things to note:
 - NumPy assumes that its arrays only contain one type.
 If there is more than one type, the resulting Numpy array will **contain only a single type**.
+This is known as **type coersion**.
 ```python
   np.array([1.0, "is", True])
 ```